nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `help`

-* User guide opened on browser only if there is a supporting browser **and** internet connection.
+* Opens user guide on browser only if there is a supporting browser **and** internet connection.
 * Otherwise, displays a help window containing the URL of StoreMando's user guide.